chadfawcett/knit2yarns.github.io/_classes/blocking-and-finishing-your-knits.md

 ---
-title: Blocking and Finishing your knits
+title: Finishing and Blocking
-date: 2018-02-17T10:00:37-08:00
+date: 2018-05-05T10:00:37-07:00
 image_url: null
-meta_1: '1 class, 2 hours'
+meta_1: '1 class, 3 hours'
-meta_2: 'Feb 17 - 10:00am-12:00pm'
+meta_2: 'May 5 - 10:00am-1:00pm'
-price: '20'
+price: '25'
 price_details: null
-description: >-
-  This is an informative class about how and when to block your knitting.
-Also how to seam those pieces together neatly.
-An excellent class!
+description: ' Back by popular demand, this class is all about getting those knits seamed up neatly and blocked properly.'
 ---